Help us help writers learn how to combat cultural toxicity and create narratives that represent and reflect the world.

-Writing the Other aims to help authors at any point in their career path and from every background, including those who don’t fit the dominant paradigm.
-And including those who don’t have the money to pay us.
-To that end, in 2016 we created the Sentient Squid Scholarship Program.
-We call it that in secret honor of one of our early and continuing anonymous donors.
+Writing the Other aims to help authors at any point in their career path and from every background, including those who don’t have the money to pay us.

 “I can’t begin to describe what I got out of being able to take this course, and I wouldn’t have been able to take it without [donor] contributions.
 I screamed when I got the email saying I’d received a scholarship, because I knew how amazing this opportunity would be.”

 Receiving the Sentient Squid Scholarship both instilled further confidence in me as a writer and enabled me to grow in ways I wouldn’t have been able to without taking the Description Deep Dive class.
 Both my ability to describe other kinds of people and my ability to describe anything in general improved massively, and I noticed immediately it in my writing after the class was over.
 I’ve continued to improve since then by using the tools given to me during that class.
 Receiving the scholarship has had long-term effects on my writing that I wouldn’t have been able to get otherwise.